- Hermann von Helmholtz Professor of Health Sciences and Technology, Massachusetts Institute of Technology

 - Professor of Microbiology and Immunobiology, Harvard Medical School

-- PhD in Anatomy and Biochemistry, Case Western Reserve University, 1980
+- PhD in Anatomy and Developmental Genetics, Case Western Reserve University, 1980

 - BS in Zoology, Eastern Illinois University

 - American Society for Virology

 - American Society for Biochemistry and Molecular Biology